mother

 I hang up, exhausted.
 Coughing.

-My mother, I think in many ways, has always viewed me as an extension of her.
-Her only daughter after all.
+My mother, in many ways, has always viewed me as an extension of her.
+Her only daughter, after all.
 A term she’s yet to let go of.
 But what else am I supposed to call you?
 You’re not a child.
 You’re 30 years old.
-I can’t call a 30 year old ‘my child’.
+I can’t call a 30-year-old ‘my child’.

 Cute.
 Sure, until that generational knowledge starts to muddy with generational trauma.
 What then?

-Resisting the urge to fall into the easy liberal feminist trope of ‘speaking for the masses’, a common experience of ‘womanhood’ (or AFAB experience) does seem to be, at some point, coming to wrestle with the idea of yourself as simply a repository for your mother’s shit.
+Resisting the urge to fall into the easy liberal feminist trope of speaking for the masses, a common experience of ‘womanhood’ does seem to be, at some point, coming face to face with the idea of yourself as little more than a repository for your mother’s shit.

-Whilst it might have been cute to compare the vision of me with my mother as a child for everyone else — playing dress up with pinafores and pigtails — as soon as I was cognizant of the gendered associations those comparisons were laden with, say around 4 or 5, I hated it.
+Whilst it might have been cute to compare the vision of me with my mother as a child for everyone else—playing dress up with pinafores and pigtails—as soon as I was cognisant of the gendered associations those comparisons were laden with, around 4 years old, I hated it.

-I hated all of that performatively girly shit.
-I hated the summer dresses we had to wear at school.
+I despised all of that performatively girly shit.
+I felt genuine abhorrence at the summer dresses we had to wear at school.
 Those shitty blue and white checked ones from Tescos and Asda.
-I hated the little frills on my white-collar neck school shirts that Mum got me because she thought they were quaint.
-I hated tights.
-I hated the little gaps and buckles on my school shoes that somehow gendered them.
-I hated skorts.
-Detested anything sparkly.
+I detested the little frills on my white collar neck school shirts that Mum got me because she thought they were quaint.
+I raged at tights.
+Was filled with antipathy for the little gaps and buckles on my school shoes that somehow gendered them.
+I abhorred skorts.
+Abominated anything sparkly.
 Loathed entirely headbands.
 Bows.
 Cardigans and lace trim.

-I may not have been versed in Freud yet, but I was astute enough to understand that these aesthetic conditions, even at such a young age, were signifiers for something that ran far deeper than ponytails.
-I didn’t understand why I looked like that little girl of my Mother’s past self but didn’t feel like her.
+I may not have yet been versed in Butler or Sedgwick, but I was astute enough to understand that these aesthetic conditions, even at such a young age, were signifiers for something that ran far deeper than ponytails.
+I didn’t understand why I looked like that little girl of my mother's past, but didn’t feel like her.

-There was nothing inherently offensive, from a material perspective, about the lace trim lining my M&S cotton socks, even if it was a little dowdy.
-It was the politics that was embedded within that material that was the issue.
+There was nothing inherently offensive, from a material perspective, about the lace trim lining my M&S cotton socks, even if they were a little dowdy.
+It was the politics that were embedded within that material that was the issue.
 The politics embedded in what that material represented when mapped onto my femaleness.
-And subsequently, the politics embedded within the kick I got from folding them inside out as soon I was on the school bus.
+And most pertinently, the politics embedded within the kick I got from folding them inside out as soon as I was on the school bus.

 After the potentially questionable clinical advice, the next Saturday, Mum drove me two hours to a second hand brass instruments shop.

 There were piles and piles of instruments.
 The top shelfers sat proudly in a dusty velvet display case at the front of the shop, marked inquire for price.
 Black and white pictures of famous jazz musicians were propped up behind them, adding to their sense of reverence.
-There were the mid-rangers lining the walls, sitting precariously but majestically atop bashed in nails.
+The mid-rangers lined the walls, sitting precariously but majestically atop bashed-in nails.
 Little hand-scrawled price tags with the year of original manufacture and maker dangled proudly from their tubes.
-Then, lining the floor along all four walls, were the bargain bins — which, probably to my mother’s delight, I instantly gravitated towards.
+Then, lining the floor along all four walls, were the bargain bins, which, probably to my mother's delight, I instantly gravitated towards.

-These crates were filled with odd bits and bobs, unsalvageable parts, dented and mangled valves, cast-off piccolo trumpets in piles and flugelhorns just a little too weathered for the wall or the display case, spilt out onto the floor.
+These crates were filled with odd bits and bobs, unsalvageable parts, dented and mangled valves.
+Cast-off piccolo trumpets in piles and flugelhorns just a little too weathered for the wall or the display case spilt out onto the floor.
 Perhaps I was drawn to their inherent sense of unsalvageability.
-Their brokenness mirroring my recently diagnosed in-capacities.
-Or maybe ToyStory was fresh in my mind and I was particularly empathetic towards these cast-off band members.
+Their brokenness mirroring my recently diagnosed incapacities.
+Or maybe ToyStory was fresh in my mind and I was particularly empathetic towards these spent band members.

-Atop the bin furthest from the cashier display case, marked ‘misc’, I spotted my prize, a battered little cornet.
+Atop the bin furthest from the cashier display case, marked misc, I spotted my prize—a battered little cornet.
 Sporting a muddy ochre tint, formed from years of handling, it had lost its once golden brassy gloss.
 It was dented with drop marks on its bell and its valves were thin and worn away.
-Some of its tubes had clearly been replaced with parts of other instruments, with blobs of silver lining its lead pipe and valve tuning slides.
-It felt different, like it had been lovingly discarded.
+Some of its tubes had been replaced with parts of other instruments, with blobs of silver lining its lead pipe and valve tuning slides.
+It felt discarded but in a loving, gentle way.

 Some of my favourite childhood memories are of Mum picking me up from nursery.
 It would just be me and her for the whole afternoon.
-She’d make me cheesy pasta with Quorn pieces and peas and we’d practice times tables and spelling (which we were both shit at — go figure).
+She’d make me cheesy pasta with quorn pieces and peas and we’d practise times tables and spelling (which we were both shit at—go figure).
 Then Mum would throw on my Dad’s old vinyl player.
 Splish Splash by Bobby Darin.
 Blue Moon by Billie Holiday.
 Hound Dog by Elvis Presley.
 We’d shake our tail feathers in whichever room needed a spruce up that day, me brandishing my kiddy-sized feather duster, Mum the antibac.

 It’s hard to give form to that slow realisation, during the creep towards adulthood, that your parents actually had a life before you.
 I remember thinking that Mum must have lived forever.
 What was it like in the Victorian era?
 I asked once without even a hint of sarcasm.